Loading

 Temporary migration

-The following table shows the number of visa grants to migrants from Vietnam, for Visitor, Student, Temporary Resident (Skilled Employment) and Working Holiday Maker visas.
+This table shows the number of visa grants to migrants from Vietnam for Visitor, Student, Temporary Resident (Skilled Employment) and Working Holiday Maker visas.

 Temporary visa category